KSW-NewBalance/.github/profile/README.md

 2. **Help prevent running injuries**

-Runners can choose to use the data to self-correct their running posture or utilize it as reference material for a consultation with an expert (that could include a doctor, physical therapist, or sports trainer).
+Runners can choose to use the data to self-correct their running posture or utilize it as reference material for a consultation with an medical expert (that could include a doctor, physical therapist, or sports trainer).
 So, this app could help prevent running injuries.

 ## Activity Diagram